By Aryn Lloyd, CPT and Health Coach, Rock Valley Health

 - Close your eyes and visualize a pleasant or desirable image.
 The image can be a good experience from the past or one you wish to experience.

 - Tune into your senses.
 What do you see, hear, feel, and smell?
-If you are outside, do you feel the warm sun?
+If you are outside, do you feel the warm sun or the bracing cold?
 Do you hear the wind?
 Try and focus on your breathing if you lose focus or get distracted.

 - Focus on the detail.
 What are you wearing?
 Who are you with?
 Visualize yourself being confident, feeling less stress, moving with ease, and gaining muscle and strength.